Rai321han/todo-api/README.md

 mv conf/app-sample.conf conf/app.conf
 ```

-Then update `conf/app.conf` with your database and JWT secret values
+Then update `conf/app.conf` with your database and JWT secret values, and frontend url.

 3. Update compose file